 What Happens in a Deep Brain Reorienting (DBR) Therapy Session?
 A Gentle Guide

-Correction — Updated May 2026: An earlier version of this post omitted the names of the three specific brainstem structures central to how DBR works (the superior colliculus, locus coeruleus, and periaqueductal grey), did not explain the shock model that is the clinical foundation of DBR, and did not accurately represent DBR's research status or the importance of starting with recent triggers rather than origin trauma.
-Those sections have been corrected and expanded to reflect current clinical understanding.
+Correction — Updated May 2026: An earlier version of this post did not accurately represent DBR's research status or the sequence in which DBR therapy typically proceeds.
+Those sections have been corrected to reflect current clinical understanding.

 You understand your patterns.
 You've done the work.
 And your body still reacts the same way.
 DBR therapy may be the missing piece.